mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Have you come to kill me too, Kipnu?"
 Lissa asked.

 	Kip lunged, but Lissa was faster with hae dodge, and Kip fell to the ground.
-Before he could get up, thi drew a short sword to his neck.
+Before he could get up, thi drew hae dagger to his neck.

 	"Burning our home to the ground wasn't enough, huh?
 Hundreds of people, dead in a moment and you still aren't satisfied-"